 , The Supper at Emmaus

 , and The Jewish Bride

 , are typical of his masterful body of portraiture works.

 Images are powerful in defining reality

 for the viewer.
 The pervasive Christianization of the Jewish Jesus in classical artworks fed the illusion that Jesus was of a different religion and ethnicity than the others-the Jews-when in fact they were all Semites of the same Jewish faith.
 To emphasize the false distinction, Jews were depicted in classical artworks as dark and menacing.
 See Peter Paul Reubens’ Tribute Money (1512) and Albrecht Durer’s sixteenth-century painting Christ Among the Doctors (Pharisees).
 By adding the charge of “Christ Killers” to this distorted and ugly imagery, Church leaders sought to forge a final separation between Judaism and Christianity.

 The divide between the two faiths

-remained in effect for centuries and only in recent decades has there been a move to heal the rift.
+remained in effect for centuries and only in recent decades have there been efforts to heal the rift.
 In 1962, Vatican II initiated by Pope John XXIII, introduced steps to accelerate the reconciliation process.
 But that easing of tensions is not likely to be accomplished until Christians can begin to look at Jews and see Jesus and Jews are able to look at Jesus and see a dedicated Jew.
-More recently (September 11, 2012) Pope Francis issued this dramatic statement: "We have discovered that the Jewish people are still for us, the holy root from which Jesus originated” and “A Christian cannot be anti-Semitic.
+More recently Pope Francis issued these dramatic statements: “We have discovered that the Jewish people are still for us, the holy root from which Jesus originated” and “A Christian cannot be anti-Semitic.
 His roots are Jewish.”